 The Red Wings signed free-agent winger Reggie Leach on Aug.
 25, 1982.
 Leach had spent the previous eight seasons with the Flyers.
 He won the 1976 Conn Smythe Trophy, for being the most valuable player of the postseason, despite the Flyers losing the Stanley Cup to the Canadiens in four straight games.
 Leach scored 15 goals and 32 points during the 1982-83 season, the 13th and final of his career.

-Speaking of goaltenders, the Penguins traded netminder Johan Hedberg, on Aug.
+Speaking of goaltenders, the Penguins traded netminder Johan Hedberg on Aug.
 25, 2003, to the Vancouver Canucks for a second-round draft pick in the 2004 NHL Entry Draft.
 Hedberg, known as “The Moose,” played in 21 games in his lone season with the Canucks.
 He signed with the Stars after the 2004-05 owners’ lockout concluded.
-The Penguins used the draft pick to select defenseman Alex Goligoski, who just concluded his 13th NHL season with the Arizona Coyotes.
+The Penguins used the draft pick to select defenseman Alex Goligoski, who has played 14 seasons in the NHL and signed with the Minnesota Wild.

 On Aug.
 25, 2016, the Panthers traded Lawson Crouse and the contract of Dave Bolland to the Coyotes for a pair of draft picks.

 Crouse was drafted 11th overall by the Panthers at the 2015 NHL Entry Draft.
-He made his NHL debut during the 2016-17 and has scored 32 goals and 63 points in 230 games, so far.
+He made his NHL debut during the 2016-17 season and has scored 56 goals and 110 points in 346 games, so far.

 Happy Birthday to You